firstmustok/firstmustok.github.io/_pages/resume.md

 [Swagger]: https://swagger.io/ "The Best APIs are Built with Swagger Tools"

 [Elasticsearch]: https://www.elastic.co/ "Elasticsearch is a highly scalable open-source full-text search and analytics engine."
+[Redis]: https://redis.io/ "Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker."
+[MongoDB]: https://www.mongodb.com/ "MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need"